zendframework/zend-expressive/doc/book/migration/rc-to-v1.md

     // Optional:
     //    'path'  => '/path/to/match',
     //    'error' => true,
+    //    'priority' => 1, // integer
 ]
 ```

+The `priority` key is used to determine the order in which middleware is piped
+to the application.
+Higher integer values are piped earlier, while
+lower/negative integer values are piped later; middleware with the same priority
+are piped in the order in which they are discovered in the pipeline.
+The default
+priority used is 1.

 Additionally, the routing and dispatch middleware now become items in the array;
 they (or equivalent entries for your own implementations) must be present in